luke-clifton/shh/README.md

        00000010: 47de 3ea3 2788 44ac 9b85 0a0f a458 b949  G.>.'.D......X.I
        00000020: 5308 ddfe 5790 5a5f 39e3 bbb6 b689 2b03  S...W.Z_9.....+.

+ * Proper exceptions, when a process exits with a failure code, an exception is thrown.
+You can catch these normally.
+The exception includes the error code, the command, and all it's arguments.

+       λ false "Ha, it died"
+       *** Exception: Command `false "Ha, it died"` failed [exit 1]

+       λ catchCode false
+       1

 ## Mnemonics